Black fungus is a severe invasive fungal infection caused by RHIZOPUS typically seen in immunocompromised individuals.

 The cause of black fungus is due to exposure to mucormycetes mold.
 The fungus is present in the soil, rotting wood, a pile of compost, and leaves.

 You may contract black fungus infection through the skin.
 If you have any cut or scratch on the skin and comes in contact with the fungus, you may get black fungus disease.
+Visit a dermatologist in Bangalore if the skin is affected by black fungus.

 Another way of developing this condition is through pulmonary exposure via inhaling the mould spores.
 Through inhalation, you may have an infection in your lungs and sinuses that may progress to the brain, eyes, and face.